geowarin/dotfiles-mac/README.md

 standard in which all of the config is stored in `.config` and therefore not cluttering the home.

 It requires a bit of thouroughness to follow this standard: some of the tools that I use might not be compatible by default.

-The rule of thumbs is: if you find a dotfile in your home that you would prefer to keep, consult [this guide](https://wiki.archlinux.org/index.php/XDG_Base_Directory_support) and add the workaround to /.config/zsh/zshenv.
+The rule of thumbs is: if you find a dotfile in your home that you would prefer to keep, consult [this guide](https://wiki.archlinux.org/index.php/XDG_Base_Directory_support) and add the workaround to `/.config/zsh/zshenv` (often an alias or an env variable).

 ## Install